 Adobe has made this the industry standard for saving files containing text

-and graphics so they will look the same no matter which operating system is
+and graphics so they will look the same no matter which operating system

-down, but documents with graphics can only be made smaller.
+scale up and down, but documents with graphics can only be made smaller.